-Fault Possible cause Information/remedial action The appliance does not work The fuse is faulty Check in the fuse box to make sure that the fuse for the appliance is in working order Power cut Check whether other kitchen appliances are working Although the appliance is switched on, it cannot be operated; the ⇔ symbol is shown in the display The child lock is activated Press and hold the ⇔ button until the ⇔ symbol goes out The cooking compartment does not heat and "Demo mode on" is shown in the display The appliance is in demo mode Switch off the fuse in the fuse box and switch it back on again after approx. 10 seconds.
+Daniella anno Internation because the Leveller Possible cause Information/remedial action The fuse is faulty Check in the fuse box to make sure that the fuse for the appliance is in working order Power cut Check whether other kitchen appliances are working The child lock is activated Press and hold the ⇔ button until the ⇔ symbol goes out The appliance is in demo mode Switch off the fuse in the fuse box and switch it back on again after approx. 10 seconds.
 Switch on the appliance and select "Demo mode off" in the settings.
-The appliance will not start and "Cooking compartment too hot" appears on the display The cooking compartment is too hot for the selected dish or type of heating Allow the cooking compartment to cool down and start again The interior lighting has failed The LED bulb is defective Call the after-sales service
+The cooking compartment is too hot for the selected dish or type of heating Allow the cooking compartment to cool down and start again The LED bulb is defective Call the after-sales service Drying function is switched on.
+To prevent condensation forming when the appliance is in microwave-only mode, the appliance will automatically switch on the top heating element when it is set to 600 W or "Max.".
+The cooking result is not affected by this.
+You can switch this function off in the basic settings.
+Observe the information on the microwave. -- "Microwave" on page 17 Power cut The child lock is activated The appliance is in demo mode The cooking compartment is too hot for the selected dish or type of heating The LED bulb is defective